Mpower-social/openmrs-esm-form-engine-lib-telemedicine/README.md

 - now go to `openmrs-esm-form-builder-telemedicine` directory.
-- run `npm link @openmrs/esm-form-engine-lib`.
+- run `npm link @openmrs/esm-form-engine-lib --legacy-peer-deps`.
 After that `yarn` or `npm install`.
 - finally run `yarn dev`.
 Now if user make any changes into`esm-form-engine-lib` it will reflect in real time into `openmrs-esm-form-builder-telemedicine`.

 ### Deployment
-- Push the code into `live` branch of gitHub.
+- push the code into `live` branch of gitHub.
-- Open the `package.json` of the target project and add the library to the `dependencies` section with the GitHub link, like this:
+- open the `package.json` of the target project and add the library to the `dependencies` section with the GitHub link, like this:
   ```
   "dependencies": {
         "@openmrs/esm-form-engine-lib": "https://github.com/Mpower-social/openmrs-esm-form-engine-lib-telemedicine.git#live",